rorrim-rorrim/eden-alt/docs/Caveats.md

 GPU support is generally lacking/buggy, hence it's recommended to only install `pkgman install mesa_lavapipe`.
 Performance is acceptable for most homebrew applications and even some retail games.

 For reasons unberknownst to any human being, `glslangValidator` will crash upon trying to be executed, the solution to this is to build `glslang` yourself.
-Apply the patch in `.patch/spirv-tools/0002-haikuos-fix.patch`.
+Apply the patch in `.patch/glslang/0001-haikuos-fix.patch`.
 The main issue is `ShFinalize()` is deallocating already destroyed memory; the "fix" in question is allowing the program to just leak memory and the OS will take care of the rest.
+See [this issue](https://web.archive.org/web/20251021183604/https://github.com/haikuports/haikuports/issues/13083).

 For this reason this patch is NOT applied to default on all platforms (for obvious reasons) - instead this is a HaikuOS specific patch, apply with `git apply <absolute path to patch>` after cloning SPIRV-Tools then `make -C build` and add the resulting binary (in `build/StandAlone/glslang`) into PATH.